Codex Beratinus

-Codex Purpureus Beratinus (Kodiku i Beratit, Kodiku i Purpurt i Beratit) designated by Φ or 043 (in the Gregory-Aland numbering), ε 17 (von Soden), is an uncial illuminated manuscript Gospel book written in Greek.
-Dated palaeographically to the 6th-century, the manuscript is written in an uncial hand on purple vellum with silver ink.
-The codex is preserved at the Albanian National Archives (Nr.
+Codex Purpureus Beratinus (Kodiku i Beratit, Kodiku i Purpurt i Beratit) is an uncial illuminated manuscript Gospel book written in Greek.
+It is designated by the siglum Φ or 043 in the Gregory-Aland numbering of New Testament manuscripts, and ε 17 in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been dated to the 6th-century.
+The manuscript is written in an uncial hand on purple vellum with silver ink.
+It is preserved at the Albanian National Archives (shelf number Nr.
 1) in Tirana, Albania.
 It was formerly possessed by the St. George Church in the town of Berat, Albania, hence the 'Beratinus' appellation.

 Description

-Codex Beratinus contains only the Gospel of Matthew and the Gospel of Mark, with several considerable lacunae (Matthew 1:1-6:3, 7:26-8:7, 18:23-19:3, and Mark 14:62-end).
-The codex contains 190 extant parchment leaves measuring 31.4 × 26.8 cm, or approximately the same size as those of Codex Alexandrinus, and have two columns per page, but the letters are much larger.
+The manuscript is a codex (precursor to the modern book format), containing the Gospel of Matthew and the Gospel of Mark, with several considerable gaps: Matthew 1:1-6:3, 7:26-8:7, 18:23-19:3, and Mark 14:62-end.
+It contains 190 extant parchment leaves measuring 31.4 × 26.8 cm, or approximately the same size as those of Codex Alexandrinus, and has two columns per page, but the letters are much larger.
 It is written with 17 lines per page, 8-12 letters per line, in very regular letters, in silver ink.
-The title and the first line in Mark are written in gold.
+The title and the first line in Mark are written in gold ink.
 The writing is continuous in full lines without stichometry.
 Quotations from the Old Testament are marked with an inverted comma (<).

-The text is divided according to the κεφαλαια (chapters) and according to the Ammonian Sections (smaller than κεφαλαια).
-On the left margin are inserted the numerals of the κεφαλαια and above the pages are inserted the τιτλοι (titles) of the κεφαλαια.
-The numerals of the Ammonian sections are given on the left margin, and a references to the Eusebian Canons were added by a later hand in the 8th century.
-A note in the manuscript states that the loss of the other two Gospels is due to "the Franks of Champagne", i.e. some of the Crusaders, who may have seen it while at Patmos, where it was believed formerly to have been.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), with the numerals of the κεφαλαια inserted in the left margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+The numerals of the Ammonian sections are given in the left margin, and references to the Eusebian Canons were added by a later hand in the 8th century.
+A note in the manuscript states that the loss of the other two Gospels is due to "the Franks of Champagne", i.e. some of the Crusaders, who may have seen it while at Patmos, where it was formerly believed to have been.

 Text

-The Greek text of the codex is generally of the Byzantine text-type, but it contains the long Western addition after Matthew 20:28, occurring also in Codex Bezae: Aland gave for it the following textual profile: 131^{1}, 83^{1/2}, 11^{2}, 18^{s}.
+The Greek text of the codex is considered to be generally a representative of the Byzantine text-type, but it contains the long Western addition after Matthew 20:28, occurring also in Codex Bezae.
+Biblical scholar Kurt Aland gave it the following textual profile: 131^{1}, 83^{1/2}, 11^{2}, 18^{s}.
+According to biblical scholar Burnett H. Streeter, Codex Beratinus is a tertiary witness to the Caesarean text.
+It is grouped with N, O, Σ, and Uncial 080 to constitute the Purple Uncials.
+Kurt Aland placed the first four manuscripts into Category V of his New Testament manuscript classification system, and it is certain that they are more Byzantine than anything else.
+Aland did not categorize Uncial 080.